The musical comedy duo whose mischievous lyrics 10 Downing St tried to censor -

 Bounder & Cad's parody music video ‘The Prince Harry Rap’ was featured in -

-The unlikely love-children of college choirs and the Cambridge Footlights, Adam Drew and Guy Hayward formed a Rat Pack act to blag tickets to May Balls, then started performing Drew's material – which begat their post-choral satirical-croon duo, Bounder & Cad.
-An equally unlikely London debut followed, at the 10 Downing St Christmas party (where their version of 'Me And My Shadow' was vetoed - but performed nonetheless).
+The unlikely love-children of college choirs and the Cambridge Footlights, Adam Drew and Guy Hayward formed a Rat Pack act to blag tickets to May Balls.
+They then started performing Drew's comedic lyrics – which begat their post-choral satirical-croon duo, Bounder & Cad.
+An unlikely London debut followed, at the 10 Downing St Christmas party (where their 'Me And My Shadow' parody was vetoed - but performed nonetheless).

 Catch their monthly show at Piccadilly's Crazy Coqs Club, or have them at your party.